New Jersey Slip and Fall Attorneys- Client Reviews

 There are, however, exceptions that may extend this deadline.
 For instance, if you sustained property damage after the slip and fall, perhaps an expensive piece of jewelry was broken, the deadline to take legal action against a negligent property owner may be no later than six years from the accident date.

-We recommend speaking with a licensed New Jersey slip and fall attorney at Lynch Law Firm as soon as possible to evaluate if your deadline to file has passed.
+We recommend speaking with a licensed New Jersey slip and fall attorney at Lynch Law Firm, PC as soon as possible to evaluate if your deadline to file has passed.

 Have Questions?
 We Have Answers.
 Ph: (800) 518-0508